 - 9. Staysafe can be an effective tool in reducing ASB, providing there is good communication with the general public and young people in particular. - 10.
-Young people, parents and other adult family members are strongly receptive to the notion of assertive preventative action so long as it is couched in terms of ensuring the young people's safety and welfare, and of supporting parental awareness. - 11, Staysafe is a valuable tool in addressing the reassurance and trust and confidence agenda.
-It is an action that can be visible, and can be couched in the language of the popular concerns in a neighbourhood without demonising young people or their families.
+Young people, parents and other adult family members are strongly receptive to assertive preventative action so long as it is couched in terms of ensuring the young people's safety and welfare, and of supporting parental awareness. - 11, Staysafe addresses the reassurance, and trust and confidence agendas.
+Action is visible, and can be couched in the language of the popular concerns in a neighbourhood without demonising young people or their families.
 The support of elected Members proved very important.